Anhedonia: Eating disorders

 In a meta-analysis and systematic review conducted in 2021, anhedonia was found to be significantly higher in people with eating disorders compared to healthy controls.

 Risks

 In a meta-analysis conducted in 2023, anhedonia was found to be a risk factor for suicidal behaviors.
 In another research article, a robust association was found between anhedonia and suicidal ideation, independently of depression.

-Treatments
+Treatment

+Treatment resistance and dopaminergic interventions

+The anhedonia experienced by individuals with major depressive disorder (MDD) has been difficult to treat using traditional pharmacotherapies, including dopaminergic therapies.
+A network meta-analysis published in 2024 revealed that pro-dopaminergic strategies, including bupropion, resulted in small improvements in anhedonia symptoms, with confidence intervals suggesting the possibility of non-response.
+Non-dopaminergic antidepressants showed comparatively larger effects, suggesting that anhedonia may not respond robustly to dopamine-targeted therapies alone.

 Ketamine

 A 2024 meta-analysis suggested that ketamine may exert anti-anhedonic effects in patients experiencing depressive episodes amid unipolar or bipolar affective disorders.
 Supporting neuroimaging evidence highlights ketamine's influence on neuroplasticity, evidenced by changes in functional connectivity that align with improvements in anhedonia symptoms.
 A systematic review conducted in 2021 suggested improvement in suicidal ideation and anhedonia after ketamine infusion for bipolar depression.

 Minocycline

 In a meta-analysis conducted in 2019, minocycline reduced both immobility and anhedonia-related outcomes, indicating its potential as an effective treatment for core depressive symptoms.